-A certificate will be awarded for the successful completion of a program less than 46 credits of study, or equivalent.
-A diploma will be awarded for the successful completion of a program of 46 - 119 credits of study.
-An associate degree will be awarded for the successful completion of a program which is equal to or greater than 60 credits of study.
-A baccalaureate degree will be awarded for the successful completion of a program that is equal to or greater than 120 credits of study.
-Post-baccalaureate certificates will be awarded for the successful completion of a baccalaureate degree and up to 30 additional credits of study.
-A post-baccalaureate diploma will be awarded for the successful completion of a baccalaureate degree plus 31 credits or more of study.
-A masters' degree will be awarded for the successful completion of a baccalaureate degree or the equivalent plus a minimum of 24 graduate credits.
+A certificate will be awarded for the successful completion of a program less than 60 credits of study, or equivalent.
+An undergraduate diploma will be awarded for the successful completion of a program of 60 - 119 credits of study, or equivalent.
+An associate degree will be awarded for the successful completion of a program of 60 - 119 credits of study, or equivalent, and is in accordance with the definition in the Types of Undergraduate and Graduate Credentials policy.
+A baccalaureate degree will be awarded for the successful completion of a program that is equal to or greater than 120 credits of study, or equivalent.
+Post-baccalaureate certificates will be awarded for the successful completion of a baccalaureate degree and up to 30 additional credits of study, or equivalent.
+A post-baccalaureate diploma will be awarded for the successful completion of a baccalaureate degree plus 31 credits or more of study, or equivalent.
+A masters' degree will be awarded for the successful completion of a baccalaureate degree plus a minimum of 24 graduate credits, or equivalent.